millerm22/Engineering_4_Notebook/README.md

 ### Evidence

 Pictures / Gifs of your work should go here.
 You need to communicate what your thing does.
-For code only assignments like the Python calculator, include a screenshot of the output of the code.

 ### Wiring